 Work Planned for Next Period:

-- Utility relocation work extended longer than anticipated which has resulted in a revised completion date of December 2021.
+- Utility relocation work extended longer than anticipated which has contributed to a delay in completion.

 - The work is currently on budget.